-Sustainable Forestry Initiative Inc. (SFI): SFI Inc. is a 501c(3) non-profit charitable organization, and is solely responsible for maintaining, overseeing and improving the Sustainable Forestry Initiative program.
-SFI Inc. directs all elements of the Sustainable Forestry Initiative program.
-SFI Standard(s), including forest management, fiber sourcing, and chain-of-custody certifications, and labeling and marketing.
+Sustainable Forestry Initiative Inc. (SFI): SFI Inc. is a 501c(3) non-profit charitable organization, and is solely responsible for maintaining, overseeing and improving the Sustainable Forestry Initiative.
+SFI Inc. directs all elements of the Sustainable Forestry Initiative including the SFI Standard(s), including forest management, fiber sourcing, and chain-of-custody certifications, and labeling and marketing.
 SFI Inc. is overseen by a three-chamber board of directors representing social, environmental, and economic sectors.

-technical expert: A person who provides specific knowledge or expertise to the audit team (ISO 19011 201802, 3.160).
+technical expert: A person who provides specific knowledge or expertise to the audit team (ISO 19011 2018, 3.16).

-third-party certification: An assessment of conformance to the SFI 202215 2019 Standards and Rules-conducted according to the requirements of SFI Section 9 SFI 2015-2019 Audit Procedures and Auditor Qualifications and Accreditation, and ISO 19011 by a qualified certification body.
+third-party certification: An assessment of conformance to the SFI 2022 Standards and Rules conducted according to the requirements of SFI Section 10 SFI 2022 Audit Procedures and Auditor Qualifications and Accreditation, and ISO 19011 by a qualified certification body.